Three and Out: Plot

 Tommy hires a car and they travel to Liverpool.
 While there they find that Tommy's wife Rosemary (Imelda Staunton) and daughter Frances (Gemma Arterton) have moved to the Lake District.
 Paul tags along to protect his investment.

 While in the Lake District Tommy meets with resistance from his wife and daughter.
 He reconciles with his wife, who reveals she has found a new man.
 Paul meets the daughter at a local pub and the two get drunk and sleep together.

 On the Sunday morning Tommy tries to talk to his daughter and sees her in bed with Paul, then chases him over some hills before having a mild cardiac attack and being taken to hospital.
 Tommy and Paul leave to go back to London.

 Paul tells Tommy he does not want to kill him and Tommy insists that he go through with it.
 On the Monday morning Paul is told by his colleagues that the "three and out" rule was a joke, and that there is no pay off.
 When the time approaches Paul sees Tommy on the tracks and stops and reports an "animal on the tracks".
-However, crying and recalling "a deal's a deal", Paul accelerates towards Tommy, who recites William Butler Yeats' poem Lake Isle of Innisfree as the train kills him.
+However, crying and recalling "a deal's a deal", Paul accelerates towards Tommy, who recites William Butler Yeats' poem "The Lake Isle of Innisfree" as the train kills him.

 Distraught, Paul sits at home then begins to write and changes the title of his novel to Three and Out, we see Frances receive a copy of the novel along with £10,000 which Paul had promised to Tommy.
 Hidden behind the cheque is the dedication "In Memory of Tommy Cassidy".
 Realising her Dad has died, Frankie breaks down in tears.
 She travels to London and meets Paul, they go deep sea diving with Great White Sharks, Tommy's last wish.